The Glenfinnan Viaduct: How to get to the Harry Potter Bridge & Jacobite Express (Harry Potter Express)

 I saw a lot of beauty on my trip, but something about this place resonated within me on a higher level.

 The weathered bridge stands timelessly amidst the Scottish Highlands.
-Before leaving, I purchased a sterling silver ring from a local Jacobite craftsmen with the Celtic symbol for eternity.
+Before leaving, I purchased a sterling silver ring from a local Jacobite craftsman with the Celtic symbol for eternity.
 I like to think I took a part of it home with me.

-The Jacobite Express: Glenfinnan viaduct train times
+The Jacobite Express: Glenfinnan Viaduct Train Times

 I’m a big Harry Potter fan and of course, I wanted to ride the real Hogwarts Express.
 The real Hogwarts Express is actually called the Jacobite Express.
 This is indeed the real-life Hogwarts Express, however, it only runs a couple of times a day.